- Do You Need to Get an Orgasm to Get Pregnant?

 The Connection Between Orgasm Frequency and Fertility Potential

 The connection between orgasm frequency and fertility potential is not clear.
 But it is highly unlikely that female orgasm rate contributes to enhanced fertility.
 The evolutionary reasons for the occurrence of a woman’s orgasm are ambiguous.
-However, the theory which proposes that the release of oxytocin that takes place during orgasm may help in relaxing and negating stress thereby surging the possibility of conception seems plausible.
+However, the theory, which proposes that the release of oxytocin that takes place during orgasm may help in relaxing and negating stress, and thereby surging the possibility of conception, seems plausible.
 Studies have also established that it is not just about protecting the sperm and creating a favourable environment for it to survive.
 The increased flow of blood which happens during orgasm may also help sustain the embryo and assist implantation.

 What Is the Connection Between Orgasm, Ovulation, and Pregnancy?

 Frequent intercourse may confer a small advantage when it comes to pregnancy.
 But having an orgasm during intercourse may not augment the chances of conception.
-But in case of intercourse happening within the first few days after ovulation ends, it is more likely to result in pregnancy.
-But the stretch of peak fertility can significantly differ for different women even with regular menstrual cycles.
+In case, the intercourse is happening within the first few days after ovulation ends, it is more likely to result in pregnancy.
+The stretch of peak fertility can significantly differ for different women even with regular menstrual cycles.

 Can Better Female Orgasms Improve the Chance of Conception?

-Notwithstanding its role in conception or heightened male fertility, an orgasm feels great and may favourably affect the emotional and physical health of a woman as well as of a man.
-Also, it is not desirable to convert nurturing and tender lovemaking into baby-making sex.
-However, better sex may increase the chances of pregnancy.
+Notwithstanding its role in conception or heightened male fertility, an orgasm feels great, and it may favourably affect the emotional and physical health of a woman as well as of a man.
+Also, it is not necessary to convert nurturing and tender lovemaking into baby-making sex.
+Better sex may increase the chances of pregnancy.
 As per some research, a higher level of sexual ejaculation can increase semen count in men.
-Men who experience stimulating and satisfying sex are likely to ejaculate about 50 percent more and healthier sperm which may improve the odds of conception.
-The stress of having an orgasm or becoming pregnant can ruin the sex life of a couple and may also undesirably influence the fertility.
+Men who experience stimulating and satisfying sex are likely to ejaculate about 50 per cent more and healthier sperm, which may improve the odds of conception.
+The stress of having an orgasm or becoming pregnant can ruin the sex life of a couple, and may also undesirably influence fertility.

 It is not essential for a woman to orgasm to get pregnant.
-Orgasm surely may assist with conception by way of hormone production and increased blood supply but not necessary.
+Orgasm surely may assist with conception by way of hormone production and increased blood supply, but it does not guarantee that a woman will get pregnant.
 Whether you orgasm or not, you can get pregnant, so don’t worry!